ohmursyd/quran-visualization/README.md

 ## Data Structure

-The project uses a simple data structure in `quran_data.py`:
+The project uses a simple data structure in `quran_data.py` that contains:
+- The surah numbers (1-114)
+- The number of verses in each surah
+- Specific sequence data for forming the "Lam-Lam-Ha" and "Alif" patterns that create the Arabic word "Allah"

 ## Contributing